DaTrader/extructure/README.md

 ```

 So, decision was made that, until there's a progress with the Elixir parser, the underscore prefixed variable names will
-be used for optional variables defaulting to nil, and function (macro) call syntax will be used for the optional
+be used for optional variables defaulting to nil, and the function (macro) call syntax will be used for the optional
 variables defaulting to nil or any other value, e.g.:

 ```elixir